spraakbanken/mink-backend/documentation/developers-guide.md

 **7. Installing in Korp and/or Strix**

 Instead of downloading files the user may want to install the corpus in our corpus search tools Korp or Strix (or both).
-This can be done with the `/install-corpus` route.
+This can be done with the `/install-korp` and `/install-strix` routes.
 Installation is done with Sparv and thus an installation process needs to be queued just like an annotation process.

 After a successful installation the user can log into Korp/Strix and search their own corpora as usual.
 Installations are private which means that they can only be viewed by the logged-in user owning the installed corpus.

 ## Project Structure